ClusterHQ/dvol/README.md

 Check out the [examples](https://github.com/ClusterHQ/dvol/tree/master/demos) directory.

+Just run `docker-compose up -d` on any one of the `docker-compose.yml` files there.

 ## Ideas?
 Feedback?
 Issues?
 Bugs?

 We really appreciate your ideas, feature request, pulls, and issues/bug reports for dvol, because we believe in building useful and user friendly tools for our communities.